smolijar/protocat/website/docs/wiki/metadata.md

 ## Initial metadata

-Initial metadata sent to client on each call.
-Along with trailing metadata has the role of HTTP response headers.
+Initial metadata is sent to client on each call.
+Along with trailing metadata, initial metadata has the role of HTTP response headers.

 It can be accessed via `call.initialMetadata` for read and update.